SQULS/Remnant-Keylogger/README.md

 This code is distributed for educational and research purposes.
 Do not use without a person's consent.

 ## License
-This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE](LICENSE) file for details.
+This project is licensed under The Unlicense - see the [LICENSE](LICENSE) file for details.